 On Thursday morning, a well-heeled, sharply dressed crowd slowly ascended the steep hill to the Saint John Law Courts in New Brunswick's largest city.
-Snow was falling heavily: as women pulled up luxe, fur-lined hoods, men brushed off lapels and straightened ties.
-At least two hundred, plus a strong contingent of media and local gawkers, had gathered to show their support for Dennis Oland, convicted murderer.
+Snow was falling heavily.
+As women pulled up luxe, fur-lined hoods, men brushed off lapels and straightened ties.
+At least 200, plus a strong contingent of media and local gawkers, had gathered to show their support for Dennis Oland, convicted murderer.
 The courtroom rapidly filled to capacity.
 Dozens of would-be onlookers lingered in the hall before being turned away by sheriffs.

 Dennis, who sobbed inconsolably when he was found guilty earlier this winter, remained stoic on Thursday.
 A sympathetic murmur rose as he was led, shackled, into the witness box, wearing the same lightly-rumpled tan jacket, blue dress shirt, and navy, red-pinstriped tie as at his last court appearance.
-He winked and smiled at his wife, daughter, and stepson—the two of the four Oland children in attendance.
-When asked if he wished to address the court, his only reply was a subdued "No sir, thank you."
+He winked at his wife and smiled at his daughter and stepson—two of the four Oland children in attendance.
+When asked if he wished to address the court, his only reply was a subdued, "No, sir.
+Thank you."

 The protracted, messy legal proceedings were a deep dive into what Justice Walsh described Thursday as an atmosphere of "long-standing family dysfunction."
-Throughout the three-month trial, Dennis' massive debts, photos of Richard's mistress, and accounts of the Far End Corp.
-President's emotionally abusive tendencies were splashed above the fold of the local paper.
+Throughout the three-month trial, Dennis's massive debts, photos of Richard's mistress, and accounts of the Far End Corp. president's emotionally abusive tendencies were splashed above the fold of the local paper.

 "It's my strong belief that Dennis was wrongfully convicted," said Larry Cain, the president of Growth Strategies and "close, personal friend" of Oland's who organized the letter-writing campaign and pre-sentencing rally.
 "I don't believe the evidence was sufficient."